adanna21/Tweeder/tweedr/README.md

-# Welcome to the Tweedr API, VERSION 2.0!!
+# Welcome to the Tweedr API!!

 To get the Tweedr API set up, you know the drill.